-- For the “Young and High Tech” segment Santander’s extra20 Checking is the best choice because it offers a $20 monthly reward for direct deposits over $1,500 and 2 Bill Pays, which can be used to offset the $10 monthly fee, while the other $10 are added as a bonus directly into your account, every month.
+- For the “Young and High Tech” segment Santander’s extra20 Checking is the best choice because it offers a $20 monthly reward for direct deposits over $1,500 and 2 Bill Pays, added as a bonus directly into your account, every month.

 - For the “Cash Strapped” segment, the 360 Checking from Capital One is the best option due to its different approach on overdrafts.
 Instead of charging overdraft fees they charge an 11.25% APR on the amount a customer overdraws.

 Customer C -- Cash Strapped

 - Further confirming how costly overdraft charges are, even in small doses, Capital One 360 is also the best option for “Everyday Joe”.

 - When it comes to the “International” segment, the ATM Rebate checking account from First Republic is the best option as it neither charges a debit card foreign transaction fee nor a foreign ATM fee.
 In addition, it has the lowest international wire transfer fee of all the reviewed accounts.

 Customer E -- International and on the Move